 When a customer places an order, it's crucial to obtain their explicit acceptance of your Terms and Conditions.

 There are two ways of doing this.
 The clearest way to obtain acceptance is to require the customer to check a box indicating that they agree to your Terms and Conditions before they place their order.

 Here's an example from jewelry retailer H Samuel:

 Other retailers don't provide a separate tick box.
-Instead, they state that by placing an order, the customer agrees to their Terms and Conditions.
+Instead, they state that by placing an order, the customer agrees to the Terms and Conditions.
 However, note that using an "I Agree" checkbox is the recommended method to ensure legal compliance and that you obtain clear, undoubted consent to your agreement.